[overview]

 Tornadus-T will be the premier Pokemon on your draft with a plethora of tools to build around.
 This Pokemon will support the rest of your draft whilst standing well on its own, and is extremely flexible so it will fit on teams ranging from offence to balance.

-**Entry Hazards**: Tornadus-T really appreciates entry hazards as it wants to click Flying-type STAB as often as possible, even against resisted foes.
+**Entry Hazard Control**: Tornadus-T really appreciates entry hazards as it wants to click Flying-type STAB as often as possible, even against resisted foes.
 Tornadus-T is also excellent at knocking off Heavy-Duty-Boots or using Taunt to prevent Defog, which can enable hazard damage to stack up.
 Pokemon such as Iron Treads, Garchomp, and Ting-Lu can choose to set Stealth Rocks and/or Spikes.
 You also have Pokemon such as Gholdengo and Pecharunt who pair excellently with Tornadus-T to prevent removal, with a low tier option in Rotom-Base too.
+Furthermore, due to its Stealth Rock weakness, Tornadus-T is pressured to run Heavy-Duty-Boots.
+Pokemon such as Iron Treads and Tentacruel with access to Rapid Spin make great partners for Tornadus-T as they allow for item flexibility; Corviknight is an alternative removal option with access to Defog instead.

 **Strong Physical Breakers**: Tornadus-T can consistently force Pokemon out and pivot with U-Turn providing momentum into strong breakers such as Palafin, Dragonite and Ogerpon-C. These Pokemon will output heavy physical damage to pressure Tornadus-T's checks and open up cleaning potential late-game.